kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 ## Demonstration scenario: A debugging session

-Kuzu-MCP is can be particularly useful to developers who want to use an LLM as an advanced programming assistant while developing Kuzu applications.
+Kuzu-MCP can be particularly useful to developers who want to use an LLM as an advanced programming assistant while developing Kuzu applications.
 In this post, we assume a scenario of a software developer who is using Kuzu as the database of an application and debugging a Cypher query that is not returning an expected result.
 The developer will delegate the job of debugging to the LLM, which will do its own debugging